ArcticLight/dotfriles/README.md

 Step 2: Copy your dotfiles from your first computer into that repo.
 Just the ones that you want to manage.

-Step 3: Run dotfriles where you want those dotfiles go go.
+Step 3: Run dotfriles where you want those dotfiles to go.
 It's that easy!

 ##Usage:
 just type `wget "https://raw.githubusercontent.com/ArcticLight/dotfriles/master/dotfriles.sh"`